fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 API request to a service is a flow at its **ingress** control point.
 Likewise, every outgoing request from a service is a flow at its **egress** control point.

-In addition, `Frontend` service has **Feature** control points identifying _recommendations_ and _live-update_ features inside the `Frontend` service's code.
+In addition, the `Frontend` service has **Feature** control points identifying _recommendations_ and _live-update_ features inside the `Frontend` service's code.

 :::note

-_Control Point_ definition doesn't care about which particular entity (like a pod) is handling particular flow.
+The _Control Point_ definition doesn't care about which particular entity (like a pod) is handling a particular flow.
 A single _Control Point_ covers _all_ the entities belonging to the same service.

 :::

 :::tip

-You can use [`aperturectl flow-control control-points`][aperturectl] to list active control points:
+Use the [`aperturectl flow-control control-points`][aperturectl] CLI command to list active control points.

 :::

 ### Label Matcher {#label-matcher}

-_Label Matcher_ allows to optionally narrow down the selected flow based on conditions on [Flow Labels][label].
+The _Label Matcher_ optionally narrows down the selected flow based on conditions on [Flow Labels][label].

 There are multiple ways to define a label matcher.
 The simplest way is to